maayane/catsHTM/README.md

 ## How to make a cone search with ``catsHTM``?

-First, you need to specify the path to the directory where the HDF5 formatted catalogs where downloaded (default is `./data`):
+First, you need to specify the path to the directory where the HDF5 formatted catalogs where downloaded (default is `./data`).
+This will only work if you have previously downloaded the catalogs in HDF5 format (in order to download them, see section on 'How to obtain the formatted catalogs'):

 ```python
 >>> import catsHTM
 >>> path='path/to/directory'